davidvandebunte/davidvandebunte.gitlab.io/content/post/share-notes.md

 go straight into one of the mediums listed above (interpret "share notes" as sharing mental notes, i.e. sharing your thoughts).
 Live openly and you can avoid conversions.

+For the special case of working through a textbook sharing your answers lets others self-grade their answers against yours.
+This lets you self-grade against theirs if they also publish or comment on your answers.

 ## Credit

 Open source contributions look good on a resume.
 Have you ever searched for someone on LinkedIn,